 In January 2015, the government announced that the Latin alphabet would replace Cyrillic as the writing system for the Kazakh language by 2025.

-On 26 January 2015, Kazakhstan's Ministry of Foreign Affairs released a statement emphasizing that there is no alternative to peace negotiations as a way to resolve the crisis in south-eastern Ukraine.
+On 26 January 2015, Kazakhstan's Ministry of Foreign Affairs released a statement that there is no alternative to peace negotiations to resolve the crisis in south-eastern Ukraine.

-On March 30, 2015, the World Bank's Group of Executive Directors approved a $100 million loan for the Skills and Job project in Kazakhstan.
+On 30 March 2015, the World Bank's Group of Executive Directors approved a $100 million loan for the Skills and Job project in Kazakhstan, aimed at providing training to the unemployed and underemployed.

-In May 2015, an agreement was signed for the project to resume the construction of the Astana Metro system, which had been abandoned in 2013.
+In May 2015, an agreement was signed for the Astana Metro project to be resumed after being abandoned in 2013.

-In August 2015, Kazakhstan experienced another 22 percent devaluation of its currency.
+In August 2015, Kazakhstan experienced another 22% devaluation of its currency.

 In 2015, Kazakhstan's gold production reached 64 metric tonnes.

-In 2015, the Kazakh government issued a "Tourism Industry Development Plan 2020," aiming to establish five tourism clusters and seeking investment of $4 billion and the creation of 300,000 new jobs in the tourism industry by 2020.
+In 2015, the Kazakh government issued a "Tourism Industry Development Plan 2020," which aimed to establish five tourism clusters in Kazakhstan.

-In 2015, the U.S. State Department said Kazakhstan was widely considered to have the best investment climate in the region.
+In 2015, the U.S. State Department reported that Kazakhstan was widely considered to have the best investment climate in the region.

 Kazakhstan joined the World Trade Organization in 2015.

-One of the most ambitious targets of the State Programme for Accelerated Industrial and Innovative Development adopted in 2010 is to raise the country's level of expenditure on research and development to 1 percent of GDP by 2015.
+One of the most ambitious targets of the State Programme for Accelerated Industrial and Innovative Development adopted in 2010 is to raise the country's level of expenditure on research and development to 1% of GDP by 2015.

-In December 2016, Khorgos Eastern Gate SEZ, which surrounds the Khorgos Gateway dry port, officially commenced operations.
+In December 2016, the Khorgos Eastern Gate SEZ, surrounding the Khorgos Gateway dry port, officially commenced operations.

 On 31 May 2017, the Astana Nurly Zhol railway station, the most modern railway station in Kazakhstan, was opened in Astana.
-The 120,000m station was expected to be used by 54 trains and would have the capacity to handle 35,000 passengers a day.
+The 120,000m station was expected to be used by 54 trains and handle 35,000 passengers a day.

-In July 2017, Alstom opened its first locomotive repairing centre in Kazakhstan.
-It is the only repairing centre in Central Asia and the Caucasus.
+In July 2017, Alstom opened its first locomotive repairing centre in Kazakhstan, which is the only repairing centre in Central Asia and the Caucasus.

 A 2017 OECD report on Kazakhstan indicated that Kazakhstan has reformed laws with regard to the civil service, judiciary, instruments to prevent corruption, access to information, and prosecuting corruption.

-According to the World Economic Forum's Travel and Tourism Competitiveness Report of 2017, travel and tourism industry GDP in Kazakhstan was $3.08 billion, accounting for only 1.6 percent of total GDP.
+According to the World Economic Forum's Travel and Tourism Competitiveness Report of 2017, the travel and tourism industry GDP in Kazakhstan was $3.08 billion, or 1.6% of total GDP.

 In 2017, Kazakhstan ranked 43rd in the number of tourist arrivals.

-Kazakhstan served as a non-permanent member on the UN Security Council for a two-year term starting 2017.
+Kazakhstan bid for a non-permanent member seat on the UN Security Council for 2017-2018.

 The OECD 2017 Investment Policy Review noted that "great strides" had been made to open up opportunities to foreign investors and improve policy to attract FDI.

-In June 2018, the city of Şymkent became a "city of republican significance".
+In June 2018, Shymkent gained its status as a "city of republican significance".

 In 2018, Kazakhstan signed the UN treaty on the Prohibition of Nuclear Weapons.

-In 2018, the Digital Kazakhstan program was launched to stimulate Kazakhstan's economic growth through the adoption of digital technologies.
+In 2018, the Digital Kazakhstan program was launched with the goal of enhancing the country's economic development through the implementation of digital technologies.

-Kazakhstan served as a non-permanent member on the UN Security Council for a two-year term ending in 2018.
+Kazakhstan bid for a non-permanent member seat on the UN Security Council for 2017-2018.

-On March 19, 2019, Nursultan Nazarbayev announced his resignation after nearly three decades in power.
+On 19 March 2019, Nazarbayev announced his resignation after nearly three decades in power.

 In May 2019, the US Census Bureau International Database estimated the population of Kazakhstan to be 18.9 million.

-On June 12, 2019, Kassym-Jomart Tokayev took office after winning the 2019 presidential election and his first official act was to rename the capital city to Nur-Sultan.
+In June 2019, Kassym-Jomart Tokayev won the 2019 presidential election and took office on 12 June 2019.
+Tokayev's first official act was to rename the capital city to Nur-Sultan.

-In July 2019, the President of Kazakhstan announced a concept of a 'listening state' that quickly and efficiently responds to all constructive requests of the country's citizens.
+In July 2019, the President of Kazakhstan announced a concept of a 'listening state' to quickly and efficiently respond to constructive requests from citizens.

-During the second five-year plan to 2019, the goal is to develop export markets for these products.
+During the second five-year plan to 2019, the goal is to develop export markets for products such as cars, aircrafts and trains.

 In 2019, Kassym-Jomart Tokayev succeeded Nursultan Nazarbayev as the leader of Kazakhstan.